IntelligenceModding/Advanced-Peripherals-Documentation/docs/1.18/items/pocket_computer.md

 * [Colony Integrator](https://docs.srendi.de/1.18/peripherals/colony_integrator/)

 !!! info events
-    The upgrades does not support events.
-You can't use events like the chat event for the Chat Box upgrade.
+    The upgrades do not support events.

 !!! hint recipes
     You can see the crafting recipes when you use the mod Just Enough Items.